Illinois Tour Dates

 Concerts take place in Bloomington at the McLean County Museum of History (March 4), Urbana at the Independent Media Center (March 5), and Chicago at Elastic Arts (March 12).
 The performances will be preceded by a reading of the Gettysburg Address and poet and L’sGA collaborator M.C.
 Holloway’s Dance Wreck.
-The Bloomington and Urbana programs will include a panel presentation with scholars, activists, and artists.
+The Bloomington and Urbana programs will include a presentation on the meaning and relevance of the Gettysburg Address.
 The Urbana program will include a presentation by the Writers of Oya from their writing workshop conducted by Ja Nelle and Kao.

 L’sGA was created by Salvatore Martirano (concept and score), Ronald nameth (films), and M.C.
 Holloway (poetry and performance) in 1967 at the height of America’s war in Vietnam and rising protests.
 In L’sGA, Lincoln’s words were buried—almost irretrievably—by an onslaught of images, sounds, masks, and distortions.
 They became at once the empty bombast uttered by a puppet leader—part fascist, part clown—and visceral, bodily screams of rage against the slaughter in Vietnam, the suppression of dissent, the abuse of women, the oppression of minorities, and the dispossessed; against war games, pornography, blind prejudice, and empty, meaningless clichés of beauty.